Connect Video Support Guides

-In order to stream your music wirelessly from your phone to a non-Bluetooth speaker, soundbar, or other audio device, a Bluetooth Receiver is needed.
+In order to stream your music from your phone to a non-Bluetooth speaker, soundbar, or other audio device, a Bluetooth Receiver such as the Connect Hub model is needed.

 |Answer:||Yes.
 Although the Connect includes a built-in battery, it still needs to be plugged in to charge.
 We recommend keeping the Connect plugged in to a power source at all times.